Hummingbirds are the jewels of the bird world.

 their tail feathers.

+work from incubating the eggs, to feeding the young.
 Because females are not as bright as the male it is harder

 for predators to see them as they sit on their nests.
 The

-greenish back of North American Hummingbird females
+greenish back of North American hummingbird females

 also helps them blend in.